-Jabesh, Gilead, Israel, 871 BC
+Jabesh, Gilead, Israel, 876 BC

-Nathan got on his hands and knees with his face in the baby’s face.
-“Omar.
-That’s a good name.
-Omar.”
+Nathan dropped on hands and knees.
+“That’s a good name.”
 He wiggled his head and gave a huge smile.
+“Omar.”

 Omar grabbed Nathan’s nose.
 “Ga-ba-da.”